 Hi there!
-My name is Alexandria, and I am the founder and head chef (ahem, make that ONLY chef) of The Foreign Fork.
+My name is Alexandria, and I am the recipe developer, taste tester, photographer, marketing manager, and blogger behind The Foreign Fork.

 The Foreign Fork food blog began as a passion project.
 During the winter and spring of 2018, I decided (very last-minute) to spend my final semester of college living abroad.
 In January, I moved to Italy, and I lived, loved, and explored in Rome for the next four months.
 When my semester was over, I took 5 weeks to backpack eastern and western Europe.
 During my time spent across the ocean, I visited 15 countries in 18 weeks.
 And my favorite thing to explore in each and every one of them?
 FOOD.